On the integral degree of integral ring extensions: Introduction

-Similarly, $\ud_K(L)$ is a simplification of $\ud_A(B)$.
-Note that $\ud_K(L)$ is closely related to $[L:K]$, the degree of the algebraic field extension $K\subset L$.
-We will see that $\ud_K(L)=[L:K]$ if and only if $K\subset L$ is a simple algebraic field extension.
 Of special interest would be to completely characterise when $\ud_A(B)$ reaches its maximal or its minimal value.
-Examples of maximal integral degree, i.e., $\ud_A(B)=\mu_A(B)$, are simple integral extensions $A\subset B=A[b]$, $b\in B$.
-Examples of minimal integral degree, that is, $\ud_K(L)=\ud_A(B)$, occur when $A$ is integrally closed or when $A\subset B$ is a projective finite integral ring extension with corresponding simple algebraic field extension $K\subset L$; by a projective finite ring extension $A\subset B$ we mean that $B$ is a finitely generated projective $A$-module.
-Moreover, integral ring extensions $A\subset B$ of both at the same time minimal and maximal integral degree are precisely free finite integral ring extensions $A\subset B$ with corresponding simple algebraic field extension $K\subset L$.
+We will say that $A\subset B$ has {\em maximal integral degree} when $\ud_A(B)=\mu_A(B)$.
+Similarly, we will say that $A\subset B$ has {\em minimal integral degree} when $\ud_K(L)=\ud_A(B)$.
+Examples of maximal integral degree are simple integral extensions $A\subset B=A[b]$, $b\in B$ (Proposition~\ref{first-prop},~$(b)$).
+Examples of minimal integral degree occur when $A\subset B$ is a projective finite integral ring extension with corresponding simple algebraic field extension $K\subset L$ or when $A$ is integrally closed (cf. Theorem~\ref{proj-klsimple} and Proposition~\ref{kronecker}).
+By a projective, respectively free, finite ring extension $A\subset B$ we mean that $B$ is a finitely generated projective, respectively free, $A$-module.
+Moreover, integral ring extensions $A\subset B$ of both at the same time minimal and maximal integral degree are precisely free finite integral ring extensions $A\subset B$ with corresponding simple algebraic field extension $K\subset L$ (see Corollary~\ref{free-klsimple}).